imjimit07/imjimit07-vercel/data/authors/default.md

 I was born at 23rd September 2007 in Mumbai, India.
 Currently, I am staying in Dubai and enjoy the life at my best.
 I play games in my free time.
 I also play keyboard and do some programming.

 Computer Applications is my favourite subject in school.
 I like to solve complex problems whenever I get free time.
 I love playing cricket and chess.
+I am a aviation enthusiast.

 My aim to make websites and softwares that are functional and user-friendly.
 Moreover, I add personal touch to my products and make sure that is eye-catching and easy to use.